avalon60/OraTAPI/README.md

 Hopefully you will have noticed that `migrate_config`, also has export / import options.
 You can use this to back-up / restore or transport settings.
-These also constitute an alternative to using the `-o / --old_install_dir` option, since you can take an export of your old configuration, and import from the export file to your new installation.
+These also constitute an alternative to using the `-o / --old_install_dir` option, since you can take an export of your old configuration, and import from the export file into your new runtime home.

 Example export:
 ```